magarcia0/shell/README.md

-# rps.py - simple game of rock, paper, scissors using python3
+- rps.py - simple game of rock, paper, scissors using python3
+- joust (dir) - contains a game of joust in which two knights face off against each other.
+Made in python3